 - Temperature stability

-The two most common products for this market are our 0717-4319-99 and 0717-4313-99 dual-axis tilt sensors.
-Their wide operating range of ±50° tilt removes any concerns related to mounting and significantly simplifies manufacturing, testing, and installation in an RV for an OEM or end user.
+The two most common products for the RV leveler market are our 0717-4319-99 and 0717-4313-99 dual-axis tilt sensors.
+Their wide operating range of ±50° tilt removes any concerns related to mounting and significantly simplifies manufacturing, testing, and installation in an RV leveler for an OEM or end-user.
 Compared to other tilt sensing technology available at the same price, these two tilt sensors provide much better accuracy, down to a tenth of a degree (±0.1°) for the 0717-4319-99 and down to half-a-tenth of a degree (±0.05°) for the 0717-4313-99.

-This high accuracy is maintained over the life of the sensor and takes into account any turn-on bias (also called null offset or zero drift), which causes significant error in angle readings with many other tilt sensing technologies.
+This high accuracy is maintained over the life of the sensor and takes into account any turn-on bias (also called null offset or zero drift), which causes significant error in angle readings with many other tilt sensing technologies, which will cause long-term problems with your RV leveling system.
 The accuracy is also maintained over a wide temperature range which encompasses anything you might normally experience outside or in the cabin of a vehicle in outdoor conditions, from -40 °C to 85 °C (or -40 °F to 185 °F).